googleforgames/quilkin/docs/src/filters/local_rate_limit.md

 #   quilkin::Builder::from(std::sync::Arc::new(config)).validate().unwrap();
 # }
 ```
 To configure a rate limiter, we specify the maximum rate at which the proxy is allowed to forward packets.
-In the example above, we configured the proxy to forward a maximum of 1000 packets per 500ms (2000 packets/second).
+In the example above, we configured the proxy to forward a maximum of 1000 packets per second).

 > Packets that that exceeds the maximum configured rate are dropped.